GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 After the user signs in, sometimes the relying party (RP) asks the user to reauthenticate.
 But the user may not be sure which account they've been using.
-If the RP could specify which account to sign in with, it would be easier for the user to pick an account.
+If the RP can specify which account to sign in with, it would be easier for the user to pick an account.
 [Login hint](https://fedidcg.github.io/FedCM/#dom-identityproviderconfig-loginhint) is shipping in Chrome 116 and with it, the RP can narrow the list down to one.